 The North County Band Program is fortunate to have received the hosting responsibilities for a Spring Band Festival that has been a tradition for bands in our area for decades.

 Bands are invited to register and join us for a clinic session during the day with a guest clinician, and return to participate in an evening concert.
-At this concert, all of the bands of the day will perform for each other while the guest clinician will make recorded comments for each band.
+At this concert, all of the bands of the day will perform for each other.

 This event has the capacity to host 8 total performing ensembles.
 Those clinic / performance time slots will be given to the first 8 ensembles that register via the online form linked above.